Grand Isle in Grand Isle County, Vermont — The American Northeast (New England)

 Location.
 44° 43.582′ N, 73° 17.539′ W. Marker is in Grand Isle, Vermont, in Grand Isle County.
 Marker is on U.S. 2 0.3 miles north of Hyde Road, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 228 US Route 2, Grand Isle VT 05458, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Fort Izard (approx. 4.9 miles away in New York); Addoms - Hagar Burial Ground John Addoms (approx. 5.2 miles away in New York); Ebenezer Allen (approx. 5.6 miles away); Champy (approx. 5.7 miles away in New York); Point Au Roche Methodist Episcopal Church (approx. 6.3 miles away in New York); Historic Lake Islands - Samuel De Champlain (approx. 7.1 miles away); Sheldon-Hagar Homestead (approx. 7.2 miles away in New York).
+At least 8 other markers are within 8 miles of this marker, Fort Izard (approx. 4.9 miles away in New York); Addoms - Hagar Burial Ground (approx. 5 miles away in New York); John Addoms (approx. 5.2 miles away in New York); Ebenezer Allen (approx. 5.6 miles away); Champy (approx. 5.7 miles away in New York); Point Au Roche Methodist Episcopal Church (approx. 6.3 miles away in New York); Samuel De Champlain (approx. 7.1 miles away); Sheldon-Hagar Homestead (approx. 7.2 miles away in New York).

 Also see . . .
 Hyde Log Cabin State Historic Site.
 National Register of Historic Preservation nomination for the Hyde Log Cabin.
 (Submitted on September 30, 2009, by Karen Eaton of Westfield, Massachusetts.)